284247028/jangular/README.md

 * -t or --tpl - These is your Angular template.
 Either pass in the template html or a path to your template
 * -d or --data - The scope to use when you start evaluating.
 Either JSON or a path to a JSON or JS file
-* -s or --strip - When you include this option, all Angular directives will be stripped out of template after evaluating.
-See below for more explaination of why this is useful.
+* -s or --strip - When you include this option, all Angular binding directives will be stripped out of template after evaluating.

+The reason why strip is in there is that sometime you want the server side to produce HTML without any Angular binding directives so that when Angular bootstraps, it does not prematurally modify the rendered HTML.

 ## Code Usage